-On January 22, 1992, St. Joe Natural Gas Company, Inc. (SJNG) filed a request (Document No. 791-92) for specified confidential treatment of certain line items in its schedules A-1, A-7P, and A-9 and in its invoices from third party vendors for the purchase of natural gas for system supply use during the month of December, 1991.
-SJNG also submitted a revision to its request in a letter dated April 30, 1992.
-We will rule on Document No. 791-92 and as it is revised by a SJNG letter dated April 30, 1992.
+On July 21, 1992, St. Joe Natural Gas Company, Inc. (SJNG) filed a request for specified confidential treatment of certain line items in its schedules A-1, A-7P, and A-9 and in its invoices from third party vendors for the purchase of natural gas for system supply use during the month of June, 1992.
+SJNG filed a revision to Schedule A-1 on July 28, 1992.
+The confidential information is found in Document No. 07904-92 and as revised in Document No. 8358-92.

 There is a presumption in the law of the State of Florida that documents submitted to governmental agencies shall be public records.
-The only exceptions to this presumption are the specific statutory exemptions provided in the law and exemptions granted by governmental agencies pursuant to the specific terms of a statutory This presumption is based on the concept that provision. government should operate in the "sunshine."
-It is this Commission's view that a request for specified confidential classification of documents must meet a very high burden.
+The only exceptions to this presumption are the specific statutory exemptions provided in the law and exemptions granted by governmental agencies pursuant to the specific terms of a statutory This presumption is based on the concept that provision.
+It is this government should operate in the "sunshine."
+Commission's view that a request for specified confidential classification of documents must meet a very high burden.
 Company may fulfill its burden by demonstrating that the documents fall into one of the statutory examples set out in Section 366.093, Florida Statutes, or by demonstrating that the information is proprietary confidential information, the disclosure of which will cause the Company or its ratepayers harm.